Everything You Need to Know About S-Corps

 You cannot be an S-Corp if you have over 100 shareholders.
 Shareholders of an S-Corp are limited to individuals, estates, certain tax-exempt entities and all must be either U.S. citizens or permanent residents.

-Forming an S-Corp
+How to Form an S-Corp

 Before anything, you need to have an entity formed, either an LLC or a Corporation – either one can elect to be an S-Corp.
 An S-Corp is not an entity specifically, it’s a way for your entity to file its taxes.
 Think of it as an outfit: it’s not the body, it’s what the body wears.